KondaVenkateswarlu11/DevOps/Aws-Terraform-Project.md

 - Enable auto-assign public IPv4 address.

 ## Create Networking Components
-- Create a NAT Gateway in the public subnet.

 - Create an Internet Gateway and attach it to the VPC.

 ## Configure Public Subnet